SGDInstitute/apollo/content/collections/pages/mblgtacc/toolkit.md

         content:
           -
             type: text
-            text: 'Our helpful guide takes you chronologically through the process of getting from your community to Lexington this November. '
+            text: "From start to finish, coordinating a delegation or small group at MBLGTACC can involve a number of considerations, steps, and people.
+Whether you're just not sure where to start, or want to make the best of your experience, let our step by step guide take you chronologically through the process of getting from your community to Lexington this November. "
       -
         type: set
         attrs: